 Part of the house is free to enter but part there is a small fee where you can access and get great views over Korcula.
 Tours are also available April through October.

 Even if you don’t stop by the house I recommend visiting the Marco Polo gift shop across the street just for some entertainment, it’s quite interesting!

 Sunsets in Croatia are practically made to have a drink in hand, they really put on a show.
 The sunsets in Korcula are no exception so be sure to add sunset to your itinerary for every day that you’re on Korcula.
 Maksimilijan Garden is the place to be for sunset.

 Snorkel in the crystal clear waters

-On this Korcula snorkeling trip you’ll visit the surrounding islands which have insanely clear water and beautiful shores lined with beaches and green trees.
+Book a boat and take your own snorkeling trip where you can visit the surrounding islands which have insanely clear water and beautiful shores lined with beaches and green trees.